aanckr/co3-final-project/README.md

        * Sign Up
        * Log In

-All in all, we worked together on the project , put the same time and effort in and helped each other out when we had problems.
+All in all, we put the same amount of time and effort in and helped each other out when we had problems.

 ## Features